PowerCommands/PowerCommands2022/Docs/Create_new_command.md

 ![Alt text](images/HelloWorld.png?raw=true "Hello World")

-The PowerCommand Core finds your new Command class automatically, and can  there fore hightligt the name of the command in blue color and of course execute the command.
+The PowerCommand Core finds your new Command classes automatically, and highlight the name of the command in blue color, you can cycle trough all available commands with the tab key.

 ## Use the PowerCommand CLI to create a new Command
 The PowerCommands framework has creation of new commands to your Visual Studio Solution built in, so you could just start your solution in Visual Studio and type: